curl/curl/docs/GOVERNANCE.md

 This setup has been used due to convenience and the fact that it has worked fine this far.
 It is not because someone thinks of it as a superior project leadership model.
-It will also only continue working as long as Daniel manages to listen in to what the project and the general user population wants and expects from us.
+It also only works as long as Daniel manages to listen in to what the project and the general user population wants and expects from us.

 ## Legal entity